Our pediatric audiologists provide comprehensive diagnostic and rehabilitative audiology services for children from birth to 21 years of age.

 - Auditory Processing Evaluations: an auditory processing disorder affects the way that the brain processes auditory information.
 This may lead to difficulties with listening, following directions, and understanding what other people say.
 Also, it may cause academic difficulties, such as difficulties with reading and writing.
 A child needs to be at least 7 years old for an auditory processing evaluation.

 Audiology Treatment: For infants, children, and adolescents diagnosed with hearing loss, our pediatric audiologists will help you make informed decisions for your child

 - Hearing aids: we assist in the selection of appropriate hearing aids for your child as well manage the devices to ensure proper function

-- Bone Anchored Hearing Aids (BAHA): these types of hearing aids are used for children who cannot use traditional hearing aids.
-We offer BAHAs on a softband and surgical BAHAs (i.e. a component of the device is implanted under the skin)
+- Osseointegrated Devices: these devices are used for children who cannot use traditional hearing aids.
+We offer soft-band and surgical fittings. (i.e. a component of the device is implanted under the skin)

-- Cochlear implants: these devices are for children who are deaf.
+- Cochlear implants: these devices are for children whose degree of hearing loss cannot be adequately treated with amplification.
 We work with your child to determine if they are a cochlear implant candidate.
 Once your child receives the device, we will program the device to ensure that your child receives the best access to sound

 - FM systems and assistive listening devices: some children with hearing loss and auditory processing disorders may benefit from a device that helps them hear better in challenging listening situation, such as a classroom.
 We assist in selection of appropriate FM systems for your child and help manage the devices for proper function.